Stikerz/scrape_challenge/README.md

 Dependencies needed from the system

-requests module ( Used Requests 2.11.1 , pip install requests) beautifulsoup4 library ( Used beautifulsoup4 4.5.1 ,pip install beautifulsoup4)
+requests module (Used Requests 2.11.1) ,

+pip install requests

+beautifulsoup4 library(Used beautifulsoup4 4.5.1)

+pip install beautifulsoup4